 I am a Climate Adaptation Postdoctoral Fellow at the Southeast Climate Adaptation Science Center, NCSU.
-I work closely with Brian Reich in Statistics and Adam Terando in Applied Ecology/USGS.
-My CASC research involve quantifying the risks surrounding prescribed fires in the Southeast US.
+I work with Brian Reich in Statistics and Adam Terando in Applied Ecology/USGS.
+As part of my CASC research, I’m developing risk models for prescribed fire decision-making in the Southeast US, and studying medium- and long-term wildfire risks under climate change.
 I’m also working on other projects around extreme value analysis, Gaussian processes, and neural networks.
-They’re usually Bayesian and spatial in nature, and tend to have weather and ecological applications.
+My work is usually Bayesian and spatial in nature, and tend to have climate and ecological applications.

 I completed my PhD from the University of Maryland, Baltimore County, in 2021.
 My research there focused on variational Bayes for hidden Markov models with applications involving remote sensing precipitation data.
-I was an HPCF RA at UMBC and still maintain an interest in distributed computing.
+I was an HPCF RA at UMBC and maintain an interest in distributed computing.
 I also worked on a (still ongoing) project funded by the NASA Applied Sciences program to develop forest cover classification products for the entirety of Panama.
-I am always looking for research topics on extreme weather and climate change.
-More recently, I have started looking for projects surrounding environmental epidemiology.

 PhD in Statistics, 2021